Failure To Treat Preeclampsia

 If preeclampsia and HELLP syndrome are not detected and treated in pregnant women, they could result in infant and maternal mortality.

-If you or someone you love developed preeclampsia, HELLP Syndrome, or a related condition while pregnant, but that condition was not detected and treated by the doctor to the detriment of mother or child, you may have a claim.
+If you or someone you love developed preeclampsia, HELLP syndrome, or a related condition while pregnant, but that condition was not detected and treated by the doctor to the detriment of the mother or child, you may have a claim.